Vanilla planifolia: Ecology

 In its native habitat Vanilla planifolia depends on one or more pollinators.
 Several species of bee have been proposed including Euglossa species, Eulaema cingulata, Eulaema polychroma, Eulaema meriana, and Melipona beecheii for pollination.
 However, no definitive observation of pollination is recorded and the size of M. beecheii in particular make it unlikely to be a pollinator of this species of orchid, though unpublished observations suggest that Euglossa (reported as E. viridissima, but this species has historically been confused with other Euglossa species) might be capable of completing pollination.
-Attempts to document the visitation of V. planifolia in the Yucatan peninsula of Mexico failed to record any visitation by any stingless bees or orchid bees (including Melipona, Eulaema, and Euglossa), leaving the identity of natural pollinators as yet unresolved.
+Attempts to document the visitation of V. planifolia in the Yucatán peninsula of Mexico failed to record any visitation by any stingless bees or orchid bees (including Melipona, Eulaema, and Euglossa), leaving the identity of its natural pollinators as yet unresolved.

 Though the seeds of Vanilla planifolia are very small, they are relatively large for an orchid and are not dispersed by the wind.
-Instead they spread through the rain forest habitat by many different animals.
-Male orchid bees in the tribe Euglossini in the genera Euglossa and Eulaema exhibit fragrance collecting behavior with the fruits.
+Instead they spread through the rainforest habitat by many different animals.
+Male orchid bees in the tribe Euglossini in the genera Euglossa and Eulaema exhibit fragrance-collecting behavior with the fruits.
 Specific species observed removing seeds as part of this behavior include Euglossa bursigera, Euglossa ignita, Euglossa tridentata, and Eulaema cingulata.
-Conversely female stingless bees remove the pulp of fruit in a behavior consistent with nest building activities.
+Conversely female stingless bees remove the pulp of the fruit in a behavior consistent with nest-building activities.
 The two species observed distributing V. planifolia seeds this way are Eulaema polychroma and Scaptotrigona subobscuripennis.
-Seeds being distributed by bees is a rare behavior and has only been documented in three species of tropical trees previously, the cadaghi Corymbia torelliana, Coussapoa asperifolia subsp. magnifolia, and Zygia racemosa.
+Seeds being distributed by bees is a rare behavior and has only been documented in three species of tropical trees previously, the cadaghi (Corymbia torelliana), Coussapoa asperifolia subsp. magnifolia, and Zygia racemosa.
 Both rodents and marsupials are confirmed to consume fallen pods on the forest floor.
-The specific species observed eating the pods include Tome's spiny rat (Proechimys semispinosus) and the common opossum (Didelphis marsupialis).
-Further experiments by the team led by Dr Adam Karremans showed that seeds were viable after being passed through the gut, but it did not increase or decrease germination significantly.
+Specific species observed eating the pods include Tome's spiny rat (Proechimys semispinosus) and the common opossum (Didelphis marsupialis).
+Further experiments by a team led by Dr. Adam Karremans showed that the seeds remained viable after being passed through the mammalian gut, but it did not increase or decrease germination significantly.